Refresh Vaucluse and Diamond Bay

 The wastewater system on South Head Peninsula is different to other systems in Sydney.

 A legacy of Sydney's early network, wastewater from the peninsula isn't treated.
-Instead, it flows directly into the ocean at 3 locations via so-called 'ocean outfalls'.
+Instead, it flows directly into the ocean at 3 locations via ocean outfalls.
 These outfalls, which were built between 1916 and 1936, are located at the bottom of the cliffs at Vaucluse, Diamond Bay and Dover Heights, and discharge into a largely inaccessible part of the coastline.

 While these are the last remaining untreated discharges in Sydney Water's system, water quality at nearby swimming beaches (including Bondi) remains 'good' or 'very good' based on regular Beachwatch monitoring.

 In 2018, Sydney Water released a Pollution Study Report, Vaucluse Diamond Bay Ocean Discharges (2.2MB), in response to the NSW Environmental Protection Authority's Pollution Reduction Program.
-As a result of the study, we recommended people avoid fishing, swimming or coming into contact with water near the 3 outfalls while we work towards a solution.
+As a result of the study, we recommended people avoid fishing, swimming or coming into contact with water near the 3 outfalls while we work towards delivering a modern and long-term solution.

 More information